 To learn more, see Create annotation features.

-Multipatch features are intrinsically 3D shells capable of levels of detail (LOD) ranging from a simple cube to complex 3D models.
+- Multipatch and 3D object features are intrinsically 3D features capable of levels of detail (LOD) ranging from a simple cube to complex 3D models.
 You can edit them with standard editing tools that modify vertices.
-You can create them from scratch with 3D polygon faces, or import existing 3D models from your file system.

-- Feature templates that create multipatch features include several tools to create multipatch features in different ways.
-You can import 3D models directly into your map or scene, create multipatch features from scratch by creating and extruding polygons using an additive workflow, or start with a basic 3D shape and modify it until you create the feature you need.
+- Feature templates that create Multipatch or 3D object features include several tools to create them in different ways.
+You can import 3D models directly from your file system, create them from scratch by creating and extruding polygons using an additive workflow, or start with a basic predefined 3D shape and modify it until you create the feature you need.

 Point and multipoint features